 This is a big day with two cols to climb – Col du Bonhomme and Col du Croix du Bonhomme.
 Expect to see snow patches here well into the summer.
 If you’re trekking early – mid season (late June – mid July) hiking crampons should be in your pack to safely navigate these patches.

 Refuge de La Croix du Bonhomme, a rough and ready cavernous refuge at the Col du Croix du Bonhomme has sublime views and has a great location on the trail if you’re looking to either stretch or shorten stages.
-Watch out the food is atrocious and often there is no shower option.
-Don’t depend on the packed lunch option either to sustain you the following day – stock up on lunch provisions in Les Houches or Les Contamines to keep you going through Stage 3.
+Manage your exceptions here – it’s a high mountain refuge – dinner is often not as fantastic as other places (the soup in particular however their vegetable lasagne and chocolate cake are excellent!).
+Expect queues for the showers.
+Don’t depend on the packed lunch option either to sustain you the following day, it’s just a sandwich and cereal bar so stock up on lunch provisions in Les Houches or Les Contamines to keep you going through Stage 3.

-The descent from the Col du Croix du Bonhomme to Les Chapieux will take around 3 hours.
-Les Chapieux is a tiny hamlet consisting of two accommodation providers, the cheery Refuge de la Nova (which is very much like a hotel with bar) and the more upmarket Chambres du Soleil which have en-suite bathrooms.
+The descent from the Col du Croix du Bonhomme to Les Chapieux will take around 2.3 -3 hours.
+Les Chapieux is a tiny hamlet consisting of two accommodation providers, the cheery Refuge de la Nova (which is very much like a hotel with bar) and the more upmarket Chambres du Soleil which have en-suite bathrooms (which is always impossible to get into – they are always fully booked!)

 VARIANT – COL DES FOURS – The alternative route on this stage which crosses the Col des Fours (2665m) takes you to the highest point on the TMB which is equal in elevation to the variant Fenêtre d’Arpette on the stage 8 alternative route.
 In good weather (and you should only ever hike this variant route in good weather) you can see Mont Blanc.
 This route deviates from the traditional route at the Col du la Croix and completely by-passes Le Chapieux, dropping down via Les Tufs to Ville des Glaciers and onto Refuge des Mottets.
-Early in the season it’s common for snow to still be on the descent into Vallée des Glaciers.
-It’s a very steep descent and if you don’t feel comfortable at the top of the Col looking down the descent, it’s prudent to return the short distance to Col du Croix and continue on the traditional route to Les Chapieux.
+Early in the season it’s common for snow to still be on the descent into Vallée des Glaciers – it’s aspect means it does hold the snow and it’s often the last to melt so it’s not recommended to take this route until July.
+It’s easy to get to the top of the col though to take a look – it’s only around 20 minutes from the cairn at the Croix du Bonhomme to the top of the col. If it’s early July and you want to check the trail you can whizz up to take a look however to be honest if there’s still snow on this 20 minute section then there’s definitely snow on the descent.
+Don’t do it.
+Do not be tempted.
+The descent is steep and many injuries can happen here if you slip on the snow.
+If there is any snow at all you must turn around and take the traditional trail through Les Chapieux.
+It’s a very steep descent and even if there is no snow, if you don’t feel comfortable at the top of the Col looking down the descent, it’s prudent to return the short distance to Col du Croix and continue on the traditional route to Les Chapieux.
 If there is snow on the trail never attempt the descent without spikes, poles and potentially an ice axe.
-If you intend to cross the Col Des Four booking into Refuge des Mottets.
+Note: the Col Des Four by passes Les Chapieux so if you are booked into accommodation at Auberge de la Nova or Chambres du Soleil then you can’t do this variant, however if you’re booked into Refuge des Mottets then it’s actually a short cut.

 Refuge de La Croix du Bonhomme, a rough and ready cavernous refuge at the Col du Croix du Bonhomme has sublime views and has a great location on the trail if you’re looking to either stretch or shorten stages.
-Watch out though – the food is atrocious and often you’re unable to shower.
+Watch out though – the food is not always as good as other refuges and often there are long queues for showers.
 Don’t depend on the packed lunch option either to sustain you the following day – stock up on lunch provisions in Les Houches or Les Contamines to keep you going through Stage 3.

 LES CHAPIEUX (FR) – RIFUGIO ELISABETTA (IT)